 We currently generate most of our revenue from the United States, though we plan to expand our reach internationally over time, particularly in Asia-Pacific and Western Europe.
+For example, in January 2023, we entered into a Share Purchase Agreement to acquire SuprNation AB, a Europeanbased i-gaming company providing differentiated casino gaming experiences.
+See "Item 4B.
+Business overview-Recent developments".
 Our international expansion will require us to devote additional resources to marketing, user acquisition, and localization of content.
 Our financial performance may be impacted by our geographic expansion initiatives.